Posts

 Image

-Things are getting serious in this instalment of the series.
+Things are getting serious in The Battle of the Labyrinth by Rick Riordan .
 It kind of reminds me of the 5th or 6th Harry Potter book in that.
 Percy is growing up, his 16th birthday is getting nearer, and his quests and actions are becoming more and more dangerous.
 I found this book to be the most complex so far.
 A lot of things happened, and now my mind is just replaying event after event.
 Again, I had a difficult time putting it down, and if I hadn't had some actual social life to attend to, I may have read it in a day again.
 Though I think this one was longer than the previous books, but it's hard to determine on Kindle.
 An interesting thing to note is that this one started in a school as well.
 Poor Percy, trying to get into another one.
 But I stop right here, don't want to spoil it.
 Though we all know that Percy + school; not a good equation.
-Another part of the story that I have to mention is Pan.
-I felt that had a very strong message about the environment, and I hope that kids will ...
+Another part of the story that I have to mention is Pan .
+I felt that had a very strong message about the environment, and I h...

 Image

-I couldn't put this down.
+I couldn't put The Titan's Curse by Rick Riordan down.
 Literally, almost.
 I read the whole book in a day.
 The adventure just swept me along.
 The story started in a school again.
 It's sort of a pattern, that the book always has to start with Percy in a school.
 Though this time, it's not a school he actually goes to.
 He was also not alone, but with his two friends.
 They were there on a mission.
 From then on, it was non-stop action.
 I think we meet the most amount of gods in this book, that we actually see Percy talking to on a personal level.
 It's also the most tragic book so far, and I did find myself crying a little at one point.
 Okay, maybe two.
 Percy is becoming a real teen boy now, and there are some mentions of love too.
 How he gradually changes in that respect is interesting to see.
 He doesn't just suddenly become interested in the opposite sex, as in some cases that I've seen.
 I feel I am really a witness to his maturing through the series.
-While the previous two books had mostly male...
+While th...

 Image

-I think I found this book more interesting than the previous one for some reason.
+I think I found The Sea of Monsters by Rick Riordan more interesting than the previous one for some reason.
 Maybe because there were less explanations needed.
 I also watched the movie, the review for that I'll post on my general reviews page.
 I talked about the world in my review of the previous book.
 This time it gets a bit more expanded, but not a lot.
-The story is mostly a modern version of the Odyssey, with some modern twists and Percy's friends added in.
+The story is mostly a modern version of the Odyssey , with some modern twists and Percy's friends added in.
 I did love the modern changes this time as much as I did previously.
 The whole story seemed to pick up its stride.
-One thing I have to mention that I loved a lot was the Ironclad.
+One thing I have to mention that I loved a lot was the Ironclad .
 It's a piece of history that I love, and even did a presentation on in high school.
 I was excited about mentally travelling on it.
 Percy was slowly coming to his own.
 He's only thirteen still, but feels more confident, and more of a leader.
 He had matured during his previous adventure.
-Annabeth was a more prominent character in this story.
-She was more in the bac...
+Annabeth was a more prominent character in this...

 Percy Jackson: Sea of Monsters (2013) * * * *